elatov/elatov.github.io/_posts/2012-08-27-migrating-the-root-zfs-pool-to-a-smaller-drive.md

              be set to 0 even if specified as 128 by the user.

-This is just to make sure that we don&#8217;t accidentally boot from the old ZFS Pool.
-You can reboot now, however make sure you BIOS will boot from the second drive if it can&#8217;t boot from the first one.
+This is just to make sure that we don't accidentally boot from the old ZFS Pool.
+You can reboot now, however make sure you BIOS will boot from the second drive if it can't boot from the first one.
 You might have to set your secondary drive as a slave in the BIOS.

     root@openindiana:~# reboot